 Richard Brabin graduated from the London Film School Screenwriting MA in 2019 and has since found success in television, film and theatre.

-In 2020, Richard’s television drama ‘At Sea’ was selected as the only British entry from an international call out to attend the Series Mania Writers Campus in Lille.
-Although the event did not take place due to Covid-19, Richard was able to pitch his project to a wealth of European television executives and ‘At Sea’ now has a production company attached to it.
+In early 2020, Richard’s television drama ‘At Sea’ was selected as the only British entry from an international call out to attend the Series Mania Writers Campus in Lille.
+Although the event did not take place, Richard was able to pitch his project to a wealth of European television executives and ‘At Sea’ now has a production company attached to it.

 Richard Brabin also has been a longtime writer of all manner of arts, culture and music articles and has written for national publications such as Dork, Nightshift, DV8, Little Indie Blogs and Limited Edition Magazine.
 His article about the closure of local venue ‘The Cellar’ in Oxford amassed over 100,000 views.